xenify-io/litepaper/README.md

 Discover the smart way to maximise your rewards with Xenify's recycling feature!
 By choosing to recycle your native chain rewards, you'll not only bypass the 25% claim fee but also boost your XNF position, as your entire rewards balance is used to join the daily vXEN burn.

 What sets this process apart is the protocol's capability to mint vXEN tokens equivalent to the value of your rewards and directly deduct the burn fee from your reward balance.
-This means you can burn vXEN without the need for additional native chain rewards to cover the obligatory protocol fee or burn fee, which is typically required in the default burn process.
+This means you can burn vXEN without the need for additional native chain rewards to cover the obligatory mint fee or burn fee, which is typically required in the default burn process.

 By making use of the recycle function, you'll also gain exclusive access to the daily distribution of native tokens generated from the platform's 25% claim fee.
 This claim fee will be collected every time a user decides to claim their native chain rewards.
 At the end of the cycle, the accumulated native tokens will be distributed exclusively to veXNF holders that have recycled during the cycle.
 The more native chain rewards you recycle within a cycle, the greater your share for that cycle.
 For example, if $100,000 worth of native chain rewards were claimed during a cycle and you are the sole XNF staker recycling during that cycle, you would receive the entire $25,000 worth of native chain tokens generated from the claim fee at the end of the cycle.